- Program

 I am not eligible or missed out on a position with VRGP.
 Can I pursue a Rural Generalist career independently?

 Yes.
-It is possible to apply for lateral entry to the program if positions become available.
+It is possible to apply for flexible entry to the program if positions become available.
 VRGP can offer support and information to anyone interested in pursuing a career as a Rural Generalist by registering with the VRGP.
 If you have a specific region that you are interested in pursuing a RG career we can put you in contact with a VRGP Regional Coordinator.

 Are there any long-term obligations once I accept a VRGP training position?